Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

-This is a baked donut full of spice and pumpkin flavor.
-They aren't yeast-based or fried donuts.
+These are cake donuts, full of spice and pumpkin flavor.
+They aren’t yeast-based or fried.
 Instead, these are made in a donut pan and baked in the oven.
-They are super moist and tender, thanks to the pumpkin puree.
+The donuts are super moist and tender, thanks to the pumpkin puree.
+They’re finished with a maple syrup glaze that goes well with the pumpkin spice flavor.

 Equipment